ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 ## Deploy a demo app with Canary

-We will deploy the v1 of a random app, then the v2 using both canary and blue green deployment.
+We will deploy the v1 of a random app, then the v2 using canary

 The app is an http server which returns the pod name and app version.
-The app version is managed by an environment variable, in next section, we will change it to trigger an upgrade.
+The app version output is managed by an environment variable, in next section, we will change it to trigger an upgrade.

 ```
 # App output